Gadget218/SPI.ai/README.md

 - Check collections are imported correctly with `use JSONS` then `show collections`
 - Ensure the backend APIs are connecting to MongoDB successfully

----

-For more detailed documentation, refer to the project specification document.